Nicca42/Ethereum/Educational/Vyper/README.md

 ```

 ### Events
-An event is declared like so:
+An event is declared like below. `indexed` events are the same as `indexed` events in solidity, and are searchable.
 ```
 Transfer: event({amount: uint128, sender: indexed(address), receiver: indexed(address)})
 ```